 IMPORTANT: Before you use the Bulk Deploy feature, make sure you have already added a Virtual Center server to GigaVUE-FM by selecting VMware vCenter > Management > Virtual Centers and adding the Virtual Center.

 The following procedure explains how to use the Bulk Deploy feature:

-- 1. Click Virtual on the top navigation link. - On the left navigation link, under VMware vCenter, go to Management > Virtual Nodes.
+- 1. On the top navigation bar, click Virtual. - On the left navigation pane, under VMware vCenter, go to Management > Virtual Nodes.